Teofila Ludwika Zasławska: Life

-Teofila Ludwika Zasławska married the Great Crown Hetman of the Commonwealth, Dymitr Jerzy Wiśniowiecki in 1671, and after his death in 1682, married Prince Józef Karol Lubomirski (Joseph Carl Lubomirski) in 1683.
+Teofila Ludwika Zasławska married the Great Crown Hetman, Dymitr Jerzy Wiśniowiecki in 1671, and after his death in 1682, married Prince Józef Karol Lubomirski (Joseph Carl Lubomirski) in 1683.

 Upon her first husband's death, she inherited holdings that included Baranów Sandomierski Castle, which had become her main residence in 1677.
 After the death of her brother, Aleksander Janusz Zasławski in 1673, she became the only heir to one of the largest estates in the Commonwealth, the Ostrogski Ordination.
 This ordination was the largest one in the Volhyn, accounting for 11,000 km2 – about a third of the Volhynian Voivodeship – with over 1,000 settlements, including several dozen towns.
 As a result of her marriage to Lubomirski, the large landed estates of the Ostrogski Ordination in Poland were transferred to the Lubomirski family.
 The combined fortune of Zasławskis and Lubomirskis would become for a time the largest fortune in the Commonwealth.

 Lubomirskis owned several palaces where they lived, all of them designed or redesigned by the royal architect Tylman van Gameren, including palaces in Lublin, Warsaw, Lubartów, and the Baranów Sandomierski Castle in Baranów.
 The Baranów Sandomierski Castle with arcaded courtyard, and surrounded by massive gardens, became commonly known as the "little Wawel".

 She and Lubomirski had three children, Prince Aleksander Dominik Lubomirski, Princess Teresa Lubomirska, and Princess Marianna Lubomirska.
 Prince Józef Karol Lubomirski had an ongoing extramarital affair which became public, resulting in Teofila's attempt at declaring him legally insane.
 They were formally separated until his death in 1702.